 In upmarket suburbs like South Yarra, Toorak and even Prahran and St Kilda, you’ll find boutique burger joints alongside award-winning paddock-to-plate fine dining venues.

-Prahran is also home to Australia’s oldest continually-running fresh produce and gourmet food market.
+Prahran is also home to Australia’s oldest continually-running fresh produce and gourmet food market, as well as the ever-popular Greville Street.

-You’ll also find some of the most iconic restaurants and wine bars in the CBD, from Pellegrini’s on Bourke St and the nearby Waiters Restaurant at Meyers Place to the handful of popular Indian restaurants, tapas and wine bars at Hardware Lane.
+Some of the city’s most iconic restaurants and wine bars are actually within the bluestone streets of the CBD, from Pellegrini’s Espresso Bar on Bourke St (above) to the nearby Waiters Restaurant at Meyers Place.

-Whether you’re searching for a reliable, old-time favourite or one of the newer dining hotspots, the Melbourne food scene is a movable feast that never ceases to amaze.
+No matter whether you’re searching for a reliable, old-time favourite or one of the newer dining hotspots, the Melbourne food scene really is a movable feast that never ceases to amaze.

 After a short ride on the 86 tram, just two kilometres from Melbourne’s CBD, you’ll find yourself in Fitzroy.
 It’s not only the hippest suburb in the city, it’s also the oldest, dating back to 1839.

 Home to many a broke uni student, Fitzroy is well-known for its cool street art, music scene and culture of bohemianism.